wolfwolker/ubuild-urun-example/README.md

 # Ethereum funds printer

-This is a python 3 project that prints ethereum funds in a given wallet.
+This project prints ethereum funds from a given wallet.